 Home-care costs vary depending on the needs of individual requirements − whether it’s the duration of the visits or the experience and qualifications required to meet specific needs.

 When comparing rates for home care, it is important to do so on an ‘apples to apples’ basis.
 Living Assistance Services’ rates are competitive with virtually every other custodial home-care agency which provides accredited Personal Support Workers (PSWs) who are legally entitled to work in Canada, covered under Workers Compensation, fully insured against liability, have a minimum two years experience, meticulous references and who have undergone a police background check.

 Kindly contact our office for current rates.

-Changes to regular schedules can be easily accomplished with as little as a week’s notice.
+Changes to regular schedules can be easily accomplished with a few days notice.
 Our philosophy is that your needs come first.